seancorfield/honeysql/doc/clause-reference.md

 a column name and the SQL clause can be an `:on-constraint` clause or a`:where` clause.

+_[For convenience of use with the `on-conflict` helper, this clause can also accept any of those arguments, wrapped in a sequence; it can also accept an empty sequence, and just produce `ON CONFLICT`, so that it can be combined with other clauses directly]_

 `:on-constraint` accepts a single SQL entity that identifies a constraint name.